 - Provide acceptable GRE scores*

-- Request three recent (within two years), appropriate letters of recommendation, including at least two from college/university faculty on professional letterhead supporting the applicant’s potential to undertake graduate study;
+- Request two recent (within two years), appropriate letters of recommendation, including at least two from college/university faculty on professional letterhead supporting the applicant’s potential to undertake graduate study;

 - Submit a well-written essay of no more than 500 words describing your educational aspirations, experience working with students in educational settings, and how training in a master’s program in literacy education will help you achieve your personal and professional goals.